rafmeeusen/thinkpad-uefi-sign/README.md

 ## Additional info
 * The tools currently assume that, while the content of the UEFI volumes in the firmware may have changed, the volume **layout** (meaning offset in the image and size) are **unaltered**.
-* The signing tool generates a throw-away key every time it signs an image.
-This is usually not an issue, but if, for whatever reason, you want to use a *specific* private key to sign the image, be aware that the signing tool currently does not support that.
+* The signing tool can use a key from a file (-k option), or it can generate a throw-away key (and save it to a key file, if a non-existing keyfile is given with -k).

 As always, make sure that your original firmware dump is good and always have a backup!